cfengine/starter_pack/README.md

 ### Folder structure

-Have all your Northern.tech git projects in `/northern.tech`.
-Or export `NT_ROOT` with the path to your base folder.
+Have all your Northern.tech CFEngine-related projects in `/northern.tech/cfengine`.
+Or export `CFE_ROOT` with the path to your base folder.

 For example:

 ```
-export NT_ROOT="$HOME/Northern.Tech"
+export CFE_ROOT="$HOME/Northern.Tech/cfengine"
 ```

 CFEngine projects in `/northern.tech/cfengine` (similar for mender, and so on.)